 What insurances does your office accept?

-I do not participate in any insurance plans.
-This includes commercial, Medicare and Medicaid plans.
-However, my office will provide you with the insurance-preferred receipt, called a HCFA, for you to submit to obtain any out-of-network reimbursement you may be entitled to.
+As I don’t participate in insurance plans, my office will provide you with the insurance-preferred receipt, called an HCFA, for you to submit to obtain any out-of-network reimbursement you may be entitled to.
 Many patients see a good portion of the visits covered, others less so; it all depends on your plan.

-However, Medicare and most Medicaid plans will not cover out-of-network providers.
-Because of Medicare’s unique rules, and that I have fully opted out of Medicare, if you have Medicare you will not be able to submit for any reimbursement.
-Most Medicaid plans also do not cover out-of-network providers (and they no longer will pay for medications or labs ordered by out-of-network providers).
+However, Medicare and Medicaid plans will not cover out-of-network providers – because of Medicare’s unique rules, and that I have fully opted out of Medicare, if you do have Medicare you will not be able to submit, and we would be unable to provide, an HCFA receipt for reimbursement.

 Do psychiatrists only treat with medication?